 In Short

-If you’re considering recycling methods, hydrometallurgy might be worth the higher cost for its environmental benefits.
-As technology improves, these costs become more manageable.
+If you're considering recycling methods, hydrometallurgy might be worth the higher cost for its environmental benefits, especially as technology improves and these costs become more manageable.

 FAQs